Lucianod28/Ada-project/Discounts.md

 ![svg](Story_reduced_files/Story_reduced_11_0.svg)

- One can deduce that more units are sold on normal days than on promotion days.
-In addition, feature and display discounts taken sperately sell far more units as compared to TPR discount.
+Regardless of how counterintuitive and incongruous it may appear, more units are sold on normal days than on promotion days.
+In addition, feature and display discounts taken seperately sell far more units as compared to TPR discount, which is in line with the anticipated behaviour.
+Tellingly, the units publicised heavily in in-store circulars and finding their way on store display boards are likely to sell more.

 ### Normalised sales

 ![svg](Story_reduced_files/Story_reduced_16_0.svg)

-#### Sales by Feature, Display, or TPR_Only (Normalised)

 ![svg](Story_reduced_files/Story_reduced_21_0.svg)